Gestational trophoblastic disease: Malignant tumours

-All five closely related tumours develop in the placenta.
-All five tumours arise from trophoblast cells that form the outer layer of the blastocyst in the early development of the fetus.
-In a normal pregnancy, trophoblasts aid the implantation of the fertilised egg into the uterine wall.
-But in GTD, they develop into tumour cells.

 Cause

 Two main risk factors increase the likelihood for the development of GTD: 1) The woman being under 20 years of age, or over 35 years of age, and 2) previous GTD.

 Although molar pregnancies affect women of all ages, women under 16 and over 45 years of age have an increased risk of developing a molar pregnancy.

 Hydatidiform moles are abnormal conceptions with excessive placental development.
 Conception takes place, but placental tissue grows very fast, rather than supporting the growth of a fetus.

 Complete hydatidiform moles have no fetal tissue and no maternal DNA, as a result of a maternal ovum with no functional DNA.
 Most commonly, a single spermatozoon duplicates and fertilises an empty ovum.
 Less commonly, two separate spermatozoa fertilise an empty ovum (dispermic fertilisation).

 Partial hydatidiform moles have a fetus or fetal cells.
 They are triploid in origin, containing one set of maternal haploid genes and two sets of paternal haploid genes.
 They almost always occur following dispermic fertilisation of a normal ovum.
 Malignant forms of GTD are very rare.
 About 50% of malignant forms of GTD develop from a hydatidiform mole.